๐Ÿ”‘NHI Security

 NHI Overview Dashboard

-Access the centralized NHI dashboard through NHI Security > Overview in the main navigation.
-The dashboard displays priority integrations with key security metrics.
+Access the centralized NHI dashboard through NHI Security > Overview in the navigation sidebar.
+The dashboard displays priority integrations with security metrics.

 NHI Security > Overview